spacetelescope/SQLServerTAPSupport/README.md

 Written at Space Telescope Science Institute as part of the NASA Astronomical Virtual Observatories (NAVO) project sponsored by NASA.

 This repository contains SQL functions to install in a Microsoft SQL Server database for supporting specialized TAP services.
 IVOA Table Access Protocol services are RESTful interfaces to tabular data with a variety of back end support databases.
+At STScI, we support TAP services using Microsoft SQL Server 2012 and IIS8.
+This project is intended for other developers working with a MSSQL back-end for astronomical data, particularly using IVOA standards like TAP.

-The TAP standard is defined here: http://www.ivoa.net/documents/TAP/
-TAP services use the Astronomical Data Query Language (ADQL), which is a superset of SQL92, documented at http://www.ivoa.net/documents/latest/ADQL.html
+The TAP standard is defined here: http://www.ivoa.net/documents/TAP/ TAP services use the Astronomical Data Query Language (ADQL), which is a superset of SQL92, documented at http://www.ivoa.net/documents/latest/ADQL.html

 Built on top of the generic TAP architecture are standards for other services with specified schemas for astronomical data and service metadata.